CDhivyaBharathi/CDhivyaBharathi/README.md

 Hello there!

 I'm an undergraduate student at Ashoka University, currently pursuing a major in Computer Science.
-I am passionate about leveraging technology to solve complex problems and continuously learning about new advancements in the field.
+I am passionate about leveraging technology to solve complex problems and am an active maker at the Makerspace @ Ashoka, where I enjoy bringing ideas to life through hands-on projects.

 💻 Languages & Technologies